haziqj/iprior/README.md

 The call to `iprior()` can be accompanied by model options in the form of `model = list()`, such as choosing the RKHS, number of scale parameters, and others.
 Control options for the EM algorithm fit is done through the option `control = list()`.
 Find the full list of options by typing `?iprior` in R.

-## Examples
+## Resources

-Visit the the [wiki](https://github.com/haziqjamil/iprior/wiki/Vignette-examples) page for some usage examples.
+View the package vignettes by typing `browseVignettes("iprior")` in R. Also, visit the the [wiki](https://github.com/haziqjamil/iprior/wiki/Vignette-examples) page for some usage examples and other topics of discussions.